 CRIMINAL PENALTIES: While you are traveling in Papua New Guinea, you are subject to its laws even if you are a U.S. citizen.
 If you break the law in Papua New Guinea, your U.S. passport won’t help you avoid arrest or prosecution.
 Laws and legal systems can be vastly different than our own.
 Criminal penalties will vary from country to country.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 It’s very important to know what’s legal and what’s not where you are going.

-Customs: Papua New Guinean customs authorities enforce strict regulations about importing and exporting items such as firearms, certain prescription drugs, wooden artifacts, animal products, food, and sexually explicit material into or from Papua New Guinea.
+Customs: Papua New Guinean customs authorities enforce strict regulations governing firearms, certain prescription drugs, wooden artifacts, animal products, food, and sexually explicit material.
 Other products may be subject to quarantine.
 You should contact the Embassies of Papua New Guinea in Washington, D.C., for specific information regarding customs requirements.
 (See the contact information in the section on Entry/Exit Requirements above.)

-Natural Disasters: Papua New Guinea is in an active seismic zone: Earthquakes, destructive tsunamis, and landslides can occur.
-There are active volcanoes in PNG, and regular eruptions occur, particularly around Rabaul, Bougainville, West New Britain, and Manam Island.
+Natural Disasters: Papua New Guinea lies in an active seismic zone.
+Earthquakes, destructive tsunamis, and landslides can occur.
+There are active volcanoes in PNG with regular eruptions around Rabaul, Bougainville, West New Britain, and Manam Island.
 Ash from volcanoes in the Rabaul region occasionally disrupts airline schedules at Kokopo airport.
 Flights may be cancelled at short notice.

 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA).

-Accessibility: While in Papua New Guinea, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Accessibility: In Papua New Guinea, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Papua New Guinea does not have legislation that mandates access to transportation, communication, and public buildings for persons with disabilities.